Phishing Isn't Dumb Anymore: Here's Why Training Still Fails

 Culture of Awareness

-Encourage open communication, reward proactive behavior, and make security part of the company DNA.
+Encourage open communication, reward proactive behavior, and make cybersecurity part of your company’s DNA.
+Employees should feel empowered to question suspicious messages and report them without fear.

 Real-World Consequences